toddjonker/fusion-java-old/CONTRIBUTING.md

 Thank you for considering a contribution!
 We love contributions of all kinds to the Ion Fusion ecosystem and community, including the language, runtime, tools, documentation, and infrastructure.
+This project would not exist without its [contributors](CONTRIBUTORS.md)!

 > [!IMPORTANT]
 > This document is a work in progress.
 If you have a question that's not addressed here,